Arthur Labinjo-Hughes: Other children ‘at risk of significant harm’

 Arthur Labinjo-Hughes: Other children ‘at risk of significant harm,’ safeguarding inspectors warn

-An inspection report highlighted incomplete or split records on the police system for Solihull, leaving vulnerable children at risk
+Report finds ‘incomplete’ records on police system for Solihull leaving vulnerable children at risk

+Child protection services in the area where Arthur Labinjo-Hughes was tortured and murdered have been criticised by watchdogs for poor practice which has left children potentially “at risk of significant harm”.

-A council inspected after the murder of Arthur Labinjo-Hughes makes “over-optimistic” decisions on safeguarding in a significant minority of cases which lack professional curiosity, a report has found.
+An inspection into children’s services in Solihull, West Midlands, found that the council was making “over-optimistic” decisions on safeguarding in a significant minority of cases which “lack professional curiosity”.

+The report, commissioned by the government in December 2021, also criticised West Midlands Police over “incomplete records” and its “poor recording system” which had left children potentially “at risk of significant harm”.

 “This means that for a significant number of children, they remain in situations of unassessed and unknown risk” according to the report, which was published on Monday.

 Six-year-old Arthur was murdered in June 2020 by his stepmother Emma Tustin at their home in Solihull.
-The boy had been seen by social workers just two months before his death, but they concluded there were no safeguarding concerns.
+He had been seen by social workers just two months before his death, but they concluded there were no safeguarding concerns.

 The report into multi-agency responses to risks to children in Solihull was carried out by Ofsted, the Care Quality Commission (CQC), the Chief Inspector of Constabulary and Fire & Rescue Services (HMICFRS) and the Chief Inspector of Probation (HMIP) for England and Wales.

-“This means that when officers and staff research ‘Connect’ (the police record system) they may miss important information, potentially leaving children at risk of significant harm,” the report says.
+“This means that when officers and staff research ‘Connect’ (the police record system) they may miss important information, potentially leaving children at risk of significant harm,” the report states.

 Some frontline police officers have also recorded children in the wrong place in the system or not at all when making referrals, it adds.

-The Local Safeguarding Children Partnership in Solihull had “experienced frequent changes of personnel in its membership for a significantly long period of time”, the report said, leading to a loss of experience.
+The Local Safeguarding Children Partnership in Solihull had “experienced frequent changes of personnel in its membership for a significantly long period of time”, the report says, leading to a loss of experience.

-The multi-agency safeguarding hub is under-resourced, meaning that “too many children in Solihull face drift and delay” before services intervene to protect them, the report added.
+The multi-agency safeguarding hub is under-resourced, meaning that “too many children in Solihull face drift and delay” before services intervene to protect them, the report adds.

 The report also found that the local authority has faced “long-standing difficulties in ensuring there are enough social workers” in the area, and that attempts to improve this in 2021 had “limited impact”.